Dutch Maid Bakery: Ownership and modern era

 In the early 2000s, ownership passed to Cindy Day, a baker with prior experience in the grocery sector.
 She purchased the business after learning of its availability, committing to preserve its legacy while introducing new offerings such as artisan breads and updated versions of traditional fruitcakes.

 The modern product "Russian Christmas Cake" is a revised recipe of the bakery's longtime favorite fruitcake, renamed because, as Day says, "Many of the younger generation just cringe at the words fruit cake."

-Day opened a second location in nearby Monteagle and continued producing the bakery's signature products, including cookies and cinnamon rolls.
-Many of which are still made with original Baggentoss family equipment such as wooden proofing cabinets and early 20th-century bread tins.
+Day continues producing the bakery's signature products, many of which are still made with original Baggentoss family equipment such as wooden proofing cabinets and early 20th-century bread tins.